apalache-mc/apalache/docs/src/HOWTOs/howto-write-type-annotations.md

 {{#include ../../../test/tla/TwoPhaseTyped_typedefs.tla}}
 ```

-Usually, we extract type aliases in a separate file for the case, when we have
+Usually, we place type aliases in a separate file for when we have
 to use the same type alias in different specifications, e.g., the specification
 and its instance for model checking.